About Me

 Mentorship

-I ran a pilot mentorship program at Queen’s University for upper year undergraduates at Queen's University that matched students and mentors based on their research interests and intersecting identities.
+In my role as mentorship coordinator for Gender Minorities in Physics (GEMINI-P) at Queen's University I ran a pilot mentorship program for upper year undergraduates at Queen's University that matched students and mentors based on their research interests and intersecting identities.
 I sourced mentors from around the world, in order to have mentors in the specific fields and identities with the mentee pool.
-I’ve also personally mentored multiple students and co-supervised three undergrad research projects.
+I've also personally mentored multiple students and co-supervised three undergrad research projects.

 National Advocacy

 I have served on three committees within the Canadian Astronomical Society (CASCA), contributing to outreach, graduate student support, and equity.
-I co-designed a national demographics and harassment survey, now ethics-approved, to assess and improve Canadian astronomy culture.
+I co-designed an ethics-approved national demographics and harassment survey to assess and improve the culture of Canadian astronomy.

 Contact Me